jdortiz/rust-jobs/Design.md

 I believe that this can be easily changed at this stage of the project, should I need to.
 I could implement use cases, like `GetStatusUseCase`
 that:
-- would take the uuid of the job,
+- would take the UUID of the job,
 - talk to an abstraction of the persistence to retrieve the data and put it into a `Job` instance,
 - execute the `get_status()` method,